 - 8. Zoom back out to the full plot. - Tip: Click the Home (house) button at the bottom of the plot. - 9.
 In order to determine if we really have a single species across the peak, we will calculate the R_g and MW as a function of frame number.
-In the "Calculate/Plot Structural Parameters" section, enter a "Buffer Range" of 400 to 500 and a "Window Size" of 5.
-Star the SEC curve of interest and click the "Set/Update Parameters" button.
-This may take a while to calculate.
+Right click on the filename in the Control Panel and select LC Series analysis to open the LC Series analysis panel. - Note: At the top of the control panel in this window, in the 'Series info' section you'll see several settings.
+If you had RNA instead of protein, you would use the Vc Mol. type menu to select that option.
+This affects the calculation of the molecular weight.
+You could also change the Vp density away from the default value, or change the averaging window (discussed below).